 “The cannabinoids are found to have particular application as neuroprotectants, for example in limiting neurological damage following ischemic insults, such as stroke and trauma, or in the treatment of neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and HIV dementia.”

-In general, medical cannabis treatments aim to connect certain cannabinoids with the right receptors.
-When this occurs, we are better equipped to offset the damages from external factors, like disease and stress.
+In general, using medical cannabis as a potential treatment aims to connect certain cannabinoids with the right receptors.
+When this occurs, we are potentially equipped to offset the damages from external factors, like disease and stress.
 Studies have illustrated that when we get sick from certain conditions, our bodies lack the correct amount of endocannabinoids.
 This is the basis of a new theory called a Clinical Endocannabinoid Deficiency.
 (Cannabis and Cannabinoid Research Volume 1.1, 2016) Cannabinoids derived from cannabis may be able to mimic our naturally produced endocannabinoids to help get our bodies back on track.

-The goal with cannabis as a medicine is to achieve homeostasis which means to cultivate a healthy internal environment.
-Cannabis may have powerful preventative qualities.
+The goal with cannabis as a potential therapeutic treatment is to achieve homeostasis which means to cultivate a healthy internal environment.
+Cannabis may have preventative qualities.
 Some researchers believe that if we can maintain a homeostatic (or balanced) environment, we won’t develop certain conditions or symptoms.
 Though more research is needed, mounting evidence suggests that cannabinoids, along with proper nutrition, exercise and overall self-care, may be key to keeping our bodies balanced and functioning at their best.

 LIST OF MAJOR CANNABINOIDS IN CANNABIS

-Different types of cannabinoids have different effects.
-Certain ones can provide pain relief while others have anticonvulsant properties.
-The benefits of these chemical compounds are diverse, but more scientific studies are needed to truly understand their versatility and therapeutic effects.
+Different types of cannabinoids have different potential effects.
+Certain ones may be able to provide pain relief while others may have anticonvulsant properties.
+The potential benefits of these chemical compounds are diverse, but more scientific studies are needed to truly understand their versatility and potential therapeutic effects.

 Tetrahydrocannabivarin (THC-V) is a potentially potent psychoactive cannabinoid.
-Research studies are examining its effects on certain psychological conditions such as PTSD.
-It may have anxiolytic properties and has also shown promise as a potentially effective treatment for certain types of psychosis.
-Limited rodent studies have indicated that THC-V can decrease appetite.
+Research studies are examining its potential effects on certain psychological conditions such as PTSD.
+It may have anxiolytic (https://journals.sagepub.com/doi/abs/10.1177/0269881115615104) properties and has also shown promise as a potentially effective treatment for certain types of psychosis (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4337703/).
+Limited rodent studies have indicated that THC-V can decrease appetite (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3671751/).

 Delta-9-tetrahydrocannabinol (THC) is the most well-known cannabinoid and the main psychoactive compound in cannabis.
-While the intoxicating effect of THC was the first realized benefit of cannabis, extensive studies have found vast medical benefits of the compound.
-It is a fairly versatile cannabinoid.
-Notably, THC has significant antiemetic effects.
-Many cancer patients use it to reduce nausea and vomiting associated with chemotherapy treatments.
-It can also be used to stimulate appetite, making it a useful medical agent for wasting syndrome and anorexia.
+THC is a fairly versatile cannabinoid.
+Notably, THC may have a significant antiemetic effect (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3165951/).
+Many cancer patients use it to potentially reduce nausea and vomiting associated with chemotherapy treatments.
+It may also be used to stimulate appetite, making it a potentially useful medical agent for wasting syndrome and anorexia.

-THC may be especially beneficial for pain management.
-The analgesic properties may be useful for treating chronic pain stemming from multiple conditions.
+THC may be beneficial for pain management (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2503660/).
+The analgesic properties may be useful for potentially easing chronic pain stemming from multiple conditions.
 Patients struggling with sleep-related issues may also benefit from THC.
-Studies have found that the compound can reduce rapid eye movement during sleep which could help limit PTSD-related nightmares, providing more restful sleep.
-Many patients also claim that it helps them fall asleep easily.
+Studies have found that the compound can reduce rapid eye movement (https://www.ncbi.nlm.nih.gov/pubmed/178475) during sleep which could help limit PTSD-related nightmares, providing more restful sleep.
+Many patients also state that it may help them fall asleep easily.
 Other common uses may include protecting the nervous system, reducing muscle spasms and providing a sense of relaxation and stress relief.

-Cannabidiol (CBD) is another versatile cannabinoid with multiple therapeutic effects.
+Cannabidiol (CBD) is another versatile cannabinoid with potential therapeutic effects.
 The non-intoxicating properties make it more applicable to those who need and want to stay clear-minded.
-One of the most appealing aspects is how CBD can actually mitigate the unwanted side effects of THC, like intoxication and increased heartbeat.
-CBD has powerful anti-inflammatory properties.
-The compound may also be useful for treating certain mental health conditions.
-Evidence shows that CBD can be an anxiolytic and antipsychotic agent.
+One of the most appealing potential aspects is how CBD may actually mitigate the unwanted side effects of THC (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3165946/), like intoxication and increased heartbeat.
+CBD may have powerful anti-inflammatory properties (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5938896/).
+The compound may also be useful for treating certain mental health conditions and CBD may be an anxiolytic and antipsychotic agent (https://www.nature.com/articles/tp201215).

 Cannabinol (CBN) naturally occurs when cannabis is exposed to heat and light.
 It’s typically found in amounts of less than 1%.
-It is known to have very minimal psychoactive properties.
+It may have very minimal psychoactive properties.
 There is very limited research on CBN to date.

 Cannabigerol (CBG) is a non-intoxicating cannabinoid that is found in minimal amounts (less than 1%) in medical marijuana.
 CBG is the chemical precursor to THC and CBD.
-CBG has indicated potential in chronic pain management.
-One study found that CBG may have potential as an anti-cancer agent.
-Along with THC-A, the compound was able to inhibit the growth of colorectal cancer cells in mice which slowed the colon cancer growth.
-It was also able to block receptors that cause cancer cell growth.
+CBG has the potential for chronic pain management (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2503660/#b42).
+One study found that CBG may have potential as an anti-cancer agent (https://www.ncbi.nlm.nih.gov/pubmed/25269802).
+Along with THC-A, the compound was able to inhibit the growth (https://www.ncbi.nlm.nih.gov/pubmed/25269802) of colorectal cancer cells in mice which slowed the colon cancer growth.
+It may also be able to block receptors that cause cancer cell growth.
 This is very preliminary research that warrants further research, but medical studies are still a long way from proving CBG’s efficacy as an anticancer agent in humans.

-Cannabidivarin (CBD-V) is a non-intoxicating cannabinoid that has exhibited anticonvulsant effects in certain rodent studies.
+Cannabidivarin (CBD-V) is a non-intoxicating cannabinoid that may have anticonvulsant effects in certain rodent studies.
 It is being researched for its potential in treating epilepsy.